lou-seniordev/tomo/README.md

 # TomoSocialNet
-Social network with use of React-Redux
+Social network with use of React,Redux and Restfull API.